UNINETTSigma2/documentation/files_storage/clusters.md

 ## Job scratch area on local disk

-**This only exists on Saga.**
+**This only exists on Fram and Saga**

-A job on **Saga** can request a scratch area on local disk on the node it is running on.
+A job on **Fram/Saga** can request a scratch area on local disk on the node it is running on.
 This is done by specifying `--gres=localscratch:<size>`, where *<size>* is the size of the requested area, for instance `--gres=localscratch:20G` for 20 GiB.
-Most nodes on Saga have 300 GiB disk that can be handed out to local scratch areas; a few of the bigmem nodes have 7 TiB and the GPU nodes have 8 TiB.
+Computenodes on Fram have 198GiB disk that can be handed out to local scratch areas, Hugemem have 9.8GiB.
+On Saga most nodes have 300 GiB; a few of the bigmem nodes have 7 TiB and the GPU nodes have 8 TiB.
 If a job tries to use more space on the area than it requested, it will get a "disk quota exceeded" or "no space left on device" error (the exact message depends on the program doing the writing).
-Please do not ask for more than what you actually need, other users might share the local scratch space with you.
+Please do not ask for more than what you actually need, other users might share the local scratch space with you(Saga only).

 Jobs that request this, get an area `/localscratch/$SLURM_JOB_ID` that is automatically created for the job, and automatically deleted